 Maturity matters

-You do not have to been grand master, if you do not play at the grand master level.
+You do not have to be a grandmaster if you do not play at the grandmaster level.

 To play, you first need to learn the rules of the game.
 To win, you have to be better than your competitor.
 That’s all.
-Far too often, scholars and managers try to learn from a level which is unattainable for them.
-If you aim to play Anand or Carlsen, you’re bound to loose.
-Carlsen will beat you blindfolded while playing hundred of others at the same time.
+Far too often, scholars and managers try to learn from a level that is unattainable for them.
+If you aim to play Anand or Carlsen, you’re bound to lose.
+Carlsen will beat you blindfolded while playing hundreds of others at the same time.
 Chess is a game of experience.
-It is all about recognition of patterns, which you can’t learn instantly.
-This is why—at any given point—it’s important to play on your strengths (i.e. “core competencies”) and continuously learn and develop (i.e. “continuous improvement”).
+It is all about recognizing patterns, which you can’t learn instantly.
+This is why—at any given point—it’s essential to play on your strengths (i.e., “core competencies”) and continuously learn and develop (i.e., “continuous improvement”).
 That goes for business as well.
 Maturity matters.

 Theory matters

-Beginners to chess often experience loosing quickly for the Scholar’s Mate in only four moves.
-It’s a usual game stopper at the entrance level.
-It’s embarrassing (only slightly better than loosing for the Fool’s Mate in two moves…) Blunder’s like these—in chess and business—can be avoided with proper preparations.
-There’s a vast literature on chess theory, and no excuse to not consult it before a tournament.
+Beginners to chess often experience losing quickly for the Scholar’s Mate in only four moves.
+It’s a usual game-stopper at the entrance level.
+It’s embarrassing (only slightly better than losing for the Fool’s Mate in two moves…) Blunders like these—in chess and business—can be avoided with proper preparations.
+There’s a vast literature on chess theory, and there’s no excuse not to consult it before a tournament.
 Both chess and operations management are sciences.
 Theory helps you sort and understand the complexity of chess and business.
 Studying chess theory (opening, middlegame and endgame), and practicing it, is absolutely necessary if you want to excel as a chess player.
 The same goes for operations strategy.
 Learn the theories and best practices that are important for you, and study those of your competitors.
 Theory matters.

 Focus matters